galarzafrancisco/dive-booking/README.md

 This app is being developed with 3 main goals:
 - Learn NestJS
 - Learn CockroachDB
-- Make fun dives more efficient by reducing the time required for checking in
+- Make fun dives more efficient by reducing the time required for check ing in

 ## History
 When you go for a fun dive, you normally need to get some tanks and gear from a dive shop.
 At the shop you need to check in, they will ask you what you want and get your gear sorted, but this takes a shit load of time because all the divers show up at the same time and the shops get super busy.